 3. What is life like for those living with pulmonary fibrosis?

 Early symptoms consist of chronic dry cough, nd as it progresses, shortness of breath with exertion becomes evident.
 This can lead to a decrease in exercise tolerance and promote a more sedentary lifestyle.
 This prolonged state of muscle inactivity leads to deconditioning, making the patient more easily fatigued and shortness of breath with similar exertion.
 Every person who is diagnosed with pulmonary fibrosis has a unique experience with the disease.
 Some people stay in stable condition for years, while others may experience rapidly worsening symptoms and overall health.
 Although no one can predict your prognosis for certain, you can help yourself by maintaining a healthy lifestyle and working closely with your healthcare team.

 4. How common is pulmonary fibrosis?

 It is hard to put a figure on the incidence of pulmonary fibrosis in general because it can co-exist with other conditions, such as the autoimmune diseases mentioned above, and is also due to occupational exposures and reactions to certain medications.
-Idiopathic pulmonary fibrosis, or IPF, is more common than we once thought, with up to 207,000 people affected in the United States and about 58,000 new cases diagnosed each year.
+Idiopathic pulmonary fibrosis, or IPF, is considered a rare disease but is more common than we once thought, with up to 207,000 people affected in the United States and about 58,000 new cases diagnosed each year.
 It is more common in men than women, and mostly affects people over 50 years of age.

 5. Are resources available for patients and caregivers?

 There are a variety of things you can do to live well with pulmonary fibrosis, including eating nutritious food, staying active, reducing stress and protecting your lungs.
-Patients and caregivers can join American Lung Association’s Better Breathers Network, the Living with Pulmonary Fibrosis and the Caring for Pulmonary Fibrosis online support community to connect with others facing this disease.
+Patients and caregivers can join American Lung Association’s Patient & Caregiver Network, the Living with Pulmonary Fibrosis and the Caring for Pulmonary Fibrosis online support community to connect with others facing this disease.
 You can also call the Lung Association's Lung HelpLine at 1-800-LUNGUSA to talk to a trained respiratory professional or registered nurse who can answer your questions and connect you with support.

 7. Are clinical trials an option?